If a bully picks on me, should I fight back?

 In a few rare situations, fighting back may be the only way out at that moment.
-But fighting back physically is only a good idea when there is no other choice to avoid injury.
-In almost all other cases, there are better, more effective, and safer choices.
+Fighting back physically is only a good idea when there is no other choice to avoid injury.
+But in almost all other cases, there are better, more effective, and safer choices.

 *Names have been changed to protect user privacy.

 |NSTeens This site for teens offers advice on topics like online safety, social networking, and cyberbullying.|

 |Stop Bullying This U.S. government website offers valuable resources for kids and adults on bullying awareness, prevention, and intervention.|

 |School Counselors School counselors can give you all sorts of tips and support on solving problems and making good decisions.
 But how do you meet with a counselor and what is it like?
 Find out here.|

 |I Bullied Someone.
 How Can I Apologize?
 Find out what the experts have to say.|

 |Sexual Harassment and Sexual Bullying Just like other kinds of bullying, sexual bullying is intended to hurt, offend, or intimidate another person.
 Find out how to recognize sexual bullying and harassment and what to do.|

 |Dealing With Bullying Bullying has everyone worried, not just the people on its receiving end.
 Learn about dealing with bullies, including tips on how to stand up for yourself or a friend.|